Rethink Mental Illness Helpful Friends - Spennymoor

 - Tag: Carers

-We are pleased to announce our group is meeting once again after a period of suspension due to COVID.
 Our Wakefield Carers group has been meeting for several years now.
 We are a friendly group that meets once a month in an afternoon.
 We offer a safe, relaxing space for people caring for someone with mental illness to share what sort of month they've had.
 This typically leads to members offering support and encouragement to each other.
 We never put pressure on anyone to share.
 We just offer the space for people to do so freely and without judgement, so our members feel less isolated and more supported.
 As we meet in an afternoon, we provide a simple lunch buffet with tea and coffee that we can enjoy together while we talk.
 On occasions, we also arrange social outings outside our regular meetings.
-New members are warmly welcome.
+New members are warmly welcome, but please do contact us before attending.